-- These newly trained individuals are absorbed by civil aviation administrations, which in turn greatly benefit from the sharing of knowledge and from the expertise delivered by a workforce of qualified aviation personnel.
+these newly trained individuals are absorbed by civil aviation administrations, which in turn greatly benefit from the sharing of knowledge and from the expertise delivered by a workforce of qualified aviation personnel.

+It is recognized that the development of local expertise is a cornerstone for the sustained expansion of a safe and secure civil aviation industry.
+To this end, the ICAO TCB fellowships programme facilitates global cooperation among ICAO contracting states, organizations and institutions to develop, provide, and offer training programmes and activities.
+Under this programme, donor states partner with training institutions to provide funded fellowships to candidates from developing ICAO Contracting States.
 Typically, a training programme is implemented within the framework of an ICAO TCB project or a Memorandum of Understanding (MoU) signed between the host government and ICAO.
 While the types of training delivered by these programmes are often tailored to address regional needs, this does not preclude attendance by candidates from out-of-region.
 Host governments may choose to fully or partially support expenses such as training fees, instructor fees, accommodation fees, living expenses and airfares.

 The breadth of training available is extensive and continues to evolve and adapt to aviation needs.
 Recent programmes have delivered training in the fields of:

 Fellowships must be officially nominated by their Government for training that

 will be of primary benefit to the development of the Government’s civil

 aviation.
 These individuals must have the personal, linguistic and technical

 qualifications required to undertake the training with possibility of success

 and be retained in the government’s civil aviation services for a suitable